Jeremy Begbie: Biography

-He is an ordained minister at the Church of England.

 Being a professionally trained musician, he has performed as a pianist, oboist, and a conductor.
-He is founder of the New Caritas Orchestra, a group professional players of faith.
+He is founder of the New Caritas Orchestra, a group of professional players of faith in the United States.

+Begbie has lectured worldwide, delivering multi-media presentations in venues all over the UK, as well as in the USA, Canada, Hong Kong, Belgium, Germany, Israel, South Africa, Japan, New Zealand, and Australia.

+In June 2024, he was awarded a DD by the University of Aberdeen.

+The New Testament scholar, N T Wright, has written: “Jeremy Begbie is a musician/theologian par excellence.
+Whatever music you enjoy and wherever you are on the journey of faith, he will delight, surprise, challenge, and inspire you.”

 Research

-He is known for his writing and lecturing in theology and the arts, especially music.
+Jeremy Begbie is known for his writing and lecturing in theology and the arts, especially music.

 In September 1997 he founded the Theology Through the Arts project at the University of Cambridge, whose primary aim was "to discover and demonstrate ways in which the arts can contribute towards the renewal of Christian theology".
-The project included conversation among artists and theologians, academic lectures, publications, and an international arts festival held in 2000.
+The project included conversation among artists and theologians, academic lectures, publications, and an international arts festival held in Cambridge in 2000.

-In 2009, he founded Duke Initiatives in Theology and the Arts (DITA) at Duke Divinity School, a project which "promotes and supports the vibrant interplay between Christian theology and the arts by encouraging transformative leadership and enriching theological discussion in the Church, academy, and society."
+As the Thomas A. Langford Research Professor of Theology at Duke Divinity School, he founded Duke Initiatives in Theology and the Arts (DITA), a project which "promotes and supports the vibrant interplay between Christian theology and the arts by encouraging transformative leadership and enriching theological discussion in the Church, academy, and society."

 For his book, Resounding Truth: Christian Wisdom in the World of Music, Begbie won the 2008 Christianity Today Book Award in the theology/ethics category.